kernel-cyrus/lightbox/README.md

 Lightbox
 =============================

-An aarch64 qemu running and debug environment for both android common kernel and linux kernel.
+An aarch64 qemu running and debug environment for both linux and android common kernel.

 The envionment include:
 - prebuilt aarch64 qemu excutables